thoughtspot/thoughtspot.github.io/_admin/data-modeling/add-expert.md

 If your users occasionally struggle to answer a specific question, build a chart you have in mind, or find something in your data, you can enable **Ask an expert**.
 This lets them request help from someone in your organization.

-The request will go to the person in your company who best know the data source you're using and how to search it in ThoughtSpot.
+The request goes to the person in your company who knows the data source very well, and how to search it in ThoughtSpot.
 When the request is answered, the user will be able to see the result in the **Answers** listing in ThoughtSpot.

 You can see how an end user experiences **Ask an expert** [here]({{ site.baseurl }}/end-user/search/ask-an-expert.html).